 When it comes to choosing your dressing room storage furniture, have a combination of types, but be mindful that drawers cost more than shelves or hanging space.
 If you are on a budget, use shelves and storage boxes in place of drawers.
 Also, choose an affordable, good quality carcass for your wardrobe and dress it up with investment doors, handles and soft-close hinges.

 4. Renovating an awkward room?
-Opt for fitted furniture
+Opt for fitted walk in bedroom cupboard designs

 As we've said, custom-made piece of furniture can be tailored to your needs and work harder – ultimately allowing you to make the best use of every inch of available space.
 For example, built-in drawers and cupboards in a dressing room between the rafters is a fantastic use of an attic area, as it does not eat into the floor space, so will make a room feel bigger.
 Corner spaces also yield readily to bespoke solutions – think plenty of shelving and drawers.